ory/docs/docs/hydra/security-architecture.md

 Because HMAC-SHA256 is used, the System Secret is required to create valid key-signature pairs, rendering an attacker unable to inject new codes or tokens into a compromised datastore.

+## Token Prefixes

+Ory's OAuth2 Tokens are prefixed:

+- OAuth2 Access Tokens: `ory_at_`
+- OAuth2 Refresh Tokens: `ory_rt_`
+- OAuth2 Authorize Codes: `ory_ac_`

+Token prefixes are useful when scanning for secrets in e.g. git repositories.
+Token prefixes are only set for opaque tokens, not JSON Web Tokens.
+Adding prefixes to JSON Web Tokens would invalidate the JSON Web Token.

 ## Cryptography

 Hydra uses different cryptographic methods, this is an overview of all of them.